sonniebailey/sonniebailey.github.io/about-content.md

 If you give me notice of 24 hours, I will refund you in full.
 If you give notice of 12 hours, I will refund $500.

-### What do I get out of Fairhaven Wealth's service?
+### What will I get out of Fairhaven Wealth's service?

-I call it an INSIGHT service, because that is fundamentally what it's about.
-It's about helping to cultivate insight into your situation, so you can be more comfortable with the decisions that are available to you, so you can make them in a more informed and confident way.
+I'm far less interested in telling you what to do, or making decisions for you, then *helping **you** make your own decisions.* I call it an INSIGHT service, because that's the fundamental value presupposition: it's about helping to cultivate insight into your situation.

+The main aim is to help you be more comfortable with the decisions that are available to you, and make them in a more informed and confident way.
-As part of this service, I am not going to tell you what to do.
-I am not going to make any decisions for you.
-It is about helping *you* make *your own decisions*.

-What *you* get out of the service is impossible to know, until we've had the conversations in question.
-The best I can do is to share different ways that clients of the previous iteration of Fairhaven Wealth's INSIGHT service benefitted.
+In terms of what those insights and decisions are, it's impossible for me to know until we've had the conversations in question.
+I've found that everyone takes different things away from my engagements.

+The best I can do is to share different ways that clients of Fairhaven Wealth's services benefitted.

+* Many clients have realised that they're invested far too conservatively than necessary, and haven't fully appreciated the offsetting risk they are taking with this – of ending up with significantly less money over the long run, which might not impact them so much as their loved ones and the causes they care about.

+* Several clients have been entertaining investments (financial or otherwise) that were far riskier than they appreciated, after I pointed out various aspects of the investments, and also noted that they weren't good fits with their goals and priorities in life.
+There have been instances where clients have avoided significant losses and hassle as a result of this.

-* Many clients have gained a much higher degree of comfort and confidence about their financial situation, and gained a more full appreciation that *they will be just fine*.
-(Keep in mind that most clients of Fairhaven Wealth aren't representative of the general population and are in privileged positions.
-That doesn't, however, mean that they have internalised this fact!)
+* Many clients have gained a much higher degree of comfort and confidence about their financial situation, and gained a more full appreciation that financially, *they will be just fine*.
+Many of my clients understand this already at an intellectual level, but that's different from understanding at a deeper, more profound level.
+It means they can worry less about the money part of their lives and focus on enjoying other aspects of their journey through life.

-* Clients with their own businesses have gained a greater sense of urgency in relation to succession arrangements for their businesses – often stemming from a recognition that the business is, or could be, a valuable asset, and also that the risk associated with them being a key person is potentially the biggest financial risk to which they're exposed.
+* Many clients with their own businesses have gained a greater sense of urgency in relation to succession arrangements for their businesses – often stemming from a recognition that the business is, or could be, a valuable asset, and also that the risk associated with them being a key person is potentially the biggest financial risk to which they're exposed.

 * Several clients have realised they can entertain a "sabbatical" from their current professional life, an early retirement, or a complete change in what they are currently doing, to something that is more personally rewarding, that might provide more valuable to the world, or that might be more financial beneficial over the longer run.

 * There are been many clients who, after going through their situation, and reflecting deeply on their values and what they don't want to happen, realise that they need to reframe the way they think of their physical health towards *investing* in it.

-* Similarly, some clients decide to spend more money on family holidays and special events.
+* Similarly, some clients decide to spend more money on family holidays and special events, once they reflect on what "wealth" means to them, from a broader perspective.

 * Some clients have more thoughtfully reflected on their plans for the next generation.
 Some have decided to "give with a warm hand rather than a cold hand" (ie, be more generous during their lifetimes).
-Others have realised that they have to be more careful about how they assist family members, and it has prompted them to think more deeply about how to prepare their loved ones to be a greater steward of their inheritance.
+Others have realised that they have to be more careful about how they assist family members.
+It has prompted some to think more deeply about how to prepare their loved ones to be greater stewards of their eventual inheritance.
 Some have thought about different ways to assist their loved ones – for example, by more actively assisting with education costs for grandchildren, or even assisting with insurance premiums (since for many clients and trustees, the insurable risks of their loved ones can often become their own risks, and the risks of other loved ones/beneficiaries).

-* Some clients have thought more concretely about the strategy for giving to causes they care about.
+* Some clients have thought more concretely about the strategy for giving to causes they care about, including aligning their giving with the true values and beliefs, and also focusing more on effectiveness.

 * Some clients start to appreciate the value and importance of insurance.
 Others realise that they have more insurance than necessary, and that some or many of their insurances are less about managing risk and more about upside benefits.